Group Therapy

 Group therapy provides a powerful venue for growth and change.
 It has been used effectively by mental health professionals for over 50 years.
 The intent is to help people who would like to gain support, increase self-awareness and learn new ways to cope with personal or interpersonal challenges.
 It is one of the most effective tools for addressing issues common among college students.

-Therapy groups are aimed at bringing about change in participants through an examination of thoughts and behaviors.
+Therapy groups are aimed at bringing about change in participants through an examination of thoughts, feelings and behaviors.
 Support groups are generally focused on a particular issue, with an emphasis on coping.

-To find out more about group therapy, please reach out to our Group Coordinator, Dr. Sonia Amin, directly at sp1851@georgetown.edu.
+To find out more about group therapy or to provide any group-related feedback, please reach out to our Group Coordinator, Dr. Sonia Amin, directly at sp1851@georgetown.edu.

-Below is a list of fall 2025 groups and workshops offered by CAPS.
+Below is a list of spring 2026 groups and workshops offered by CAPS.

 (Open to Students From All Campuses)